 Market Circuit Breaker Levels

 Stock market circuit breaks in the US have three distinct thresholds.
-It’s important to understand each level because not all of the levels halt trading for the same length of time.
+It’s essential to understand each level because not all levels halt trading for the same length of time.

 Level 1 halts trading for 15 minutes when the stock market sees a single-day decline of 7% from the previous day’s closing price before 3:25 pm Eastern.
 The market will only halt at 3:25 or later with a level 3 halt, discussed below.